jigar6987/Personal-Projects/README.md

 These are:
 - Binomial Trees Model for American/European Option Valuations with unlimited tree steps.
+- Barrier Option Valuation with greeks using Analytical solution.
 - Random Forest & Support Vector Machine based Model for prediction of Long/Short trades on Nifty along with becktesting results.
 - Black-Scholes Option pricing Model with greeks
 - Option Pricing using Monte-Carlo Simulation